Fearing Checkpoints, Undocumented Immigrants Cut Off From Medical Care

 Because they fear getting caught at these checkpoints, unauthorized immigrants can live their whole lives in this strip of thornbrush and desert along the U.S.-Mexico border.
 They miss graduations and funerals; they hunker down instead of evacuating for hurricanes.

 The undocumented parents of Rosa Maria Hernandez, the little girl with cerebral palsy, were fearful as well.
-They didn't accompany her through the checkpoint to a hospital two and a half hours away; instead they sent her with an adult cousin who's a U.S. citizen, but the Border Patrol apprehended her anyway.
+They didn't accompany her through the checkpoint to a hospital 2 1/2 hours away; instead they sent her with an adult cousin who's a U.S. citizen — but the Border Patrol apprehended her anyway.

 "People who live here in Laredo are really living in an island.
 You can't go anywhere north, south, east, west without passing through some kind of checkpoint that questions your citizenship," says Mike Smith, a Methodist pastor and director of a local community center.